Hans-Adam II Angers the Jewish with Comments about Holocaust

 Kramer ended his interview by commenting on the Prince’s reigning status: “His Highness would be better off retiring.”

-Tagged Finances, Germany, Hans-Adam II, Holocaust, LGT Group.
+Tagged Finances, Germany, Hans-Adam II of Liechtenstein, Holocaust, Interview, LGT Group.